Michael-Miller-Jr/undetectable/README.md

 Undetectable was created to support this principle:
 A quiet, respectful browsing experience where users - not aggressive scripts or popup warnings - remain in control.

 This tool isn't about circumventing fair monetization; it's about pushing back against disruptive, invasive practices that degrade the web experience.
+While your ad blocker handles the job of stopping ads from being loaded or shown, Undetectable works alongside it to prevent detection scripts from realizing that ads are missing.
+It covers your tracks by faking the presence of ads, helping avoid nag screens, overlays, or content blocks.

+Even major platforms and ad networks (including Google) have served malicious ads in the past.
+When used in combination with an ad blocker, this extension adds an extra layer of control and, in many cases, security.

 ---